tecteun/ADAU1452_DSP/README.md

 ### Aim

-The Arduino/ESP32 side of project aims to be a midi controlled mixer, using a Bitstream 3x
+The Arduino/ESP32 _controller side of project aims to be a midi controlled mixer, using a Bitstream 3x